Tatsyana Karatkyevich: Early and personal life

 Karatkyevich was born on 8 March 1977 in Minsk, then part of the Byelorussian SSR.
 She graduated from the Maksim Tank Belarusian State Pedagogical University, where afterwards she worked as a teacher in psychology for 11 years as well as the Belarusian State University.
 For 3 years she headed the department of rehabilitation at the Territorial Center for Social Services in Minsk afterwards, and then for 2 years she was the director of the institution "Family Playground".
-She initially joined the Belarusian Social Democratic Party (BSDP) in 1999, an anti-Alexander Lukashenko party, before leaving in the party in 2016.
+She initially joined the Belarusian Social Democratic Party (BSDP) in 1999, an anti-Alexander Lukashenko party, before leaving the party in 2016.
 She has since then been described as a friend of the BSDP.

 She was married to a car mechanic for ambulances and has a son named Elisey.
 She divorced her husband in 2016, which she attributed to them no longer liking the same things and stress from her personal political life.